-1- How does the city of Athens respond to citizen initiatives that have emerged in the context of the Greek public debt crisis?
-How can these commons change the posture of the public actor?
-In the wake of the Greek economic crisis and the austerity measures that strongly impacted local public services, the trust between citizens and government has eroded.
-To recreate the link between the city and the citizens, Amalia Zepou, then vice mayor for Civil Society and Innovation Office in Athens, launched SynAthina, a digital public platform to enable collaboration between civil society and the city.
-Citizen initiatives, although numerous, were often spontaneous, invisible to the municipality and disconnected from each other.
-Through an inventory of grassroot initiatives, some networking and the resources provided, SynAthina seeks to support commons that are linked to general interest and community.
-Is the SynAthina project an inspiring example of what public-communal partnerships could be?
-Is this initiative isolated or is it a sign of a more radical transformation of the posture of Greek public actors?
+1. How does the city of Athens grasp the citizens’ initiatives initiated in response to the crisis?
+How can these commons influence the stance of the public actor?
+In 2013, only 13% of the Greek population declared that they trusted public institutions *.
+Faced with this observation, Amalia Zepou, then deputy mayor responsible for innovation and civil society in Athens, launched SynAthina, a digital public platform to enable collaboration and trust between civil society and the city administration.
+The initial observation was that citizen initiatives, although numerous, were often spontaneous, invisible on a large scale and disconnected from each other.
+By connecting them and offering resources for these initiatives, SynAthina seeks to support the commons in connection with the general interest and the community.
+Is the SynAthina project an inspiring example of what public-commons partnerships could be?
+Is this initiative launched by the public authority isolated, or on the contrary, is this an example among others of a profound transformation of the pstance of Greek public actors?